danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

 1. xyz_labels_path: The path to the data folder called 'ligands/xyz_<valid ligand list csv name>' where the ligands .xyz files with their atomic positions and structure labels are located.
-It must also contain the CSV file with the valid ligands list and their grid sizing and position.
+It must also contain the CSV file with the list of valid ligands and their grid sizing and position.
 This file must be named as '<valid ligand list csv name>_box_class_freq.csv' and is expected to be the output of the 'run_vocabulary_encode_ligands.py' script.
 Mandatory columns = 'ligID', 'ligCode', 'entry', 'filter_quality', 'x', 'y', 'z', 'x_bound', 'y_bound','z_bound'.;
 2. refinement_path: The path to the data folder where the entries refinement are located ('data/refinement').
-3. output_grid_path: The path to the output folder where the point cloud of the ligands' grid image will be stored in .xyzrgb files.
-It will be organized by the PDB entry ID of the ligands in separated subfolders, each one containing the grid image of all ligands that appear in that entry ('data/ligands_grid_point_clouds');
+3. output_grid_path: The path to the output folder where the 3D point clouds of the ligands grid will be stored in .xyzrgb files.
+It will be organized by the PDB entry ID of the ligand entries in separated subfolders, each one containing the grid representations of all ligands that appear in that PDB entry ('data/ligands_grid_point_clouds');
 4. overwrite: (optional) A boolean True or False indicating if the already processed ligands should be overwritten.
 Useful to restart from previous processing.
 (Default to False).
 5. num_parallel: (optional) The number of processors to use for multiprocessing parallelization (Default to 2).
-6. grid_space: (optional) A numeric defining the grid spacing size in angstroms to be used in the point clouds creation for the ligands' grid image (Default to 0.5 A).
+6. grid_space: (optional) A numeric defining the grid spacing size in angstroms to be used in the 3D point clouds creation for the ligand grid representation (Default to 0.5 A).

 *Output*

-The output_grid_path folder will be created with one subfolder for each PDB entry of the ligands that had their grid image successfully created:
+The output_grid_path folder will be created with one subfolder for each PDB entry of the ligand entries that had their grid representation successfully created:
-- The subfolder of each PDB entry will contain the grid image of all ligands (.xyzrgb files) that appear in the respective entry and that were successful in their grid image creation.
+- The subfolder of each PDB entry will contain the grid 3D point cloud of each ligand (.xyzrgb files) that appear in the respective PDB entry and that had their grid representation successfully created.

 One file will be created inside the xyz_labels_path directory:
-- One CSV file named '\<valid ligand list csv name\>_box_pc.csv' containing the list of valid ligands that had their grid image successfully created.
+- One CSV file named '\<valid ligand list csv name\>_box_pc.csv' containing the list of valid ligands that had their grid representation successfully created.
 It will also add columns with the electron density descriptive statistics of the grid of each ligand (mean value, standard deviation and others).

 *Example:*

-> ``` python src/mtz_to_grid_pointcloud.py data/ligands/xyz_ligands_valid_sdf_info_filter_bfactor_10000_occ_10000_missHAtoms_TRUE_numDisorder_10000_SP data/refinement/ data/ligs_point_cloud_grid True 10 0.5```
+> ``` python src/mtz_to_grid_pointcloud.py data/ligands/xyz_ligands_valid_sdf_info_filter_bfactor_10000_occ_10000_missHAtoms_TRUE_numDisorder_10000_SP data/refinement/ data/ligs_point_cloud_grid True 4 0.5```

-#### 2.3 Ligands Image Creation and Labeling (Step 4)**
+#### 2.3 Ligands Final Representation Creation and Labeling (Step 4)**

-Create the final images of the ligands in quantile rank scale and also create their labeling files for each image type.
+Create the final representations of the ligands in 3D point cloud and scaled and also create their labeling files for each representation type.

-For each ligand entry that had its ligand grid image successfully created, it will extract the ligand mask image and then create the final images of the ligands.
-The following image types will be created: qRank0.5, qRank0.7, qRank0.75, qRank0.8, qRank0.85, qRank0.9, qRank0.95, qRankMask, and qRankMask_5.
+For each ligand entry that had its ligand grid representation successfully created, it will scale it using the quantile rank scale, extract the ligand mask representation and then create the final representations of the ligands.
+The following representation types will be created: qRank0.5, qRank0.7, qRank0.75, qRank0.8, qRank0.85, qRank0.9, qRank0.95, qRankMask, and qRankMask_5.
-At the end, the final images will be stored in a point cloud file inside the subfolder of each ligand's PDB entry in the output path (parameter output_LigPCDS_path).
+At the end, the final representations will be stored in a 3D point cloud file inside the subfolder of each PDB entry of the ligand entries in the output path (parameter output_LigPCDS_path).

 *Run:*